rainalexotl/Pepper-AssistedLiving/NLU/README.md

 ## Starting Up

 Assuming dependencies are already installed, the main bot can be started simply with ``python bot.pyy``.
-Python 2 is preferable, and so if it is not your default, start with ``python2 bot.py`` instead.
+Python 2 is preferable, and so if it is not the default in your environment, start with ``python2 bot.py`` instead.

 Note that the profile system MUST be running for the bot to start, so make sure you run that from the ``Profiler`` directory with ``npm start``.